The “Skinny” on Philippines Visas

 Non Immigrant Visas

-Basically, visas where the person’s residence in the Philippines is expected to be finite.
+Basically, visas where your residence in the Philippines is expected to have an end date.

 - The Sec 9a Tourist Visa, is multi-faceted.

 - The Sec 9g Work Visa.
 If you have a special skill and an employer can show that there is no suitable Filipino applicant.
 You may be able to get one of these.
 These last up to 12 months and can be extended.
 There is a distinct process for commercial and non-commercial versions of the visa.

 - A Sec 9D Treaty Trader or Investor visa.
 A foreign investor is entitled to enter the Philippines as a treaty trader if s/he is a national of a country with which the Philippines has in place an agreement for the admission of treaty traders or investors.
 Currently, the Philippines has such an agreement with the United States, Japan and Germany.